cschreib/kmos-scripts/README.md

 ./reduce_stdstar.sh
 ```

-4) If you wish you can inspect the result of this reduction, to see if everything went well.
+4) I advise you to inspect the result of this reduction, to see if everything went well.
 In each "calib-std-XX" directory the pipeline produces several files, including the full KMOS spectral cube, the extracted spectrum, and the continuum image.
-Use QFitsView to inspect those.
+Use QFitsView to inspect those (see next section for a short tutorial).
+In particular, take look at each of the 3 extensions of `std_image_XXX.fits`.
+These are collapsed images of the standard stars; in principle you should see a bright source at the center of the IFU.

+In one of the calibration set we received, two out of three of these stars were almost out of the field of view of the IFU.
+The reduction went without telling us, but the flux calibration was completely off, increasing the noise in the final reduced science data by up to 20%.
+In some other cases the star could not even be seen in the IFU.
+The solution in all these cases was to ignore these faulty standard stars and use another set that was observed a couple of hours after.

 ## E. A short tutorial to inspect a cube with QFitsView